ckormanyos/wide-integer/README.md

 }
 ```

-Wide-integer also supports a small selection of number-theoretical functions such as least and most significant bit, square root, k'th root, power, power-modulus and greatest common denominator.
-These functions can be found via ADL.
+Wide-integer also supports a small selection of number-theoretical functions such as least and most significant bit, square root, k'th root, power, power-modulus, greatest common denominator and random number generation.
+Most of these functions can be found via ADL.

 The example below calculates an integer square root.

 ```C
 #include <iomanip>